 The important thing is that weblogic.jar and the appropriate jdk files be in your CLASSPATH.

-• Generate Script (optional) -Allows the user to generate a registry script selecting the settings of the JVM.
+Generate Script (optional) -Allows the user to generate a registry script selecting the settings of the JVM.

-Native Mode Options for the regjym GUI Tool
+5.3.2.2 Native Mode Options for the regivm GUI Tool